- Launch Date December 25, 2021

 - TargetThe Universe

-The James Webb Space Telescope (JWST), currently targeted for launch in 2018, will be the premier space-based observatory of the next decade.
-JWST is a large infrared telescope with a 6.5-meter primary mirror.
+The James Webb Space Telescope (Webb) is the premier space-based observatory of the next decade.
+Webb is a large infrared telescope with a 6.5-meter primary mirror.
 It will serve thousands of astronomers worldwide.

 Relevance to Astrobiology

-JWST observations will be used to study every phase in the history of the Universe, including the evolution of the Solar System, and the formation of distant solar systems capable of supporting life on Earth-like exoplanets.
-Goals of the JWST mission incorporate topics relevant to astrobiology:
+Webb observations are used to study every phase in the history of the Universe, including the evolution of the Solar System, and the formation of distant stellar systems capable of supporting life on Earth-like exoplanets.
+Goals of the Webb mission incorporate topics relevant to astrobiology:

 - Observe the formation of stars from the first stages to the formation of planetary systems